-We are a group of individuals who enjoy a diverse range of model railway related activities in no particular gauge.
+We are a group of individuals who enjoy a diverse range of model railway related activities in a variety of scales and gauges.
 The Club has excellent facilities and have several projects under construction.
 As well as the club layouts, several members have their own layouts that are available for exhibition, see the links in available layouts.
-We currently have 20 members and growing.
+We currently have around 20 members and growing.
 If you want to become involved then get in touch via the contacts page and arrange to come and visit.

 AIMS OF THE CLUB

 - Plan, construct, operate and exhibit model railways or other forms of model transport.

 - To raise funds and to invite and receive contributions from any person or persons whatsoever by way of subscription, donation or otherwise provided that this shall be without prejudice to the ability of the Company to disclaim any gift, legacy or bequest in whole or in part in such circumstances as the Company may think fit.

 - To promote, organise and operate exhibition events in pursuance of its objects.